mahlenmorris/VCVRack/README.md

 ### Utility

 ## The Language
-### Setting Variables (i.e., Assignment)
+### Setting and Using Variables (i.e., Assignment)
+Sets values of the OUT1, OUT2, OUT3 and OUT4 ports for connected modules to read.
+Also used to create and set variables for later use by the program.

+Always in the form:

+**variable name** = **mathematical expression**

+Examples:

+    foo = 3  ' Creates a variable called 'foo' and sets it to 3.0.
+All values in BASICally are floating point numbers. bar = 5 * in1 + foo  ' Uses the value of the 'foo' variable. out1 = bar * -0.01  ' Sets the value of the OUT1 port.
+    out2 = 0.1 + 2 * -1  ' Sets out2 equal to -1.9.
+Operator precedence is the same as most other languages.

+* All variables start with the value 0.0 when first read.
+* Variables stay available in the environment of a module until the patch is restarted.
+This is true even if the code that created the variable has been removed from the program.

 ### WAIT Statements

 ### Comments
-A single quote followed by a space indicate that the rest of the line will treated as a comment only to be read by the user.
+A single quote (') followed by a space indicates that the rest of the line will be treated as a comment only to be read by the user.
+Comments have no effect on the execution of other statements.

-Some examples:
+Examples:

     out2 = 3.250 ' A C4 note.
     WAIT 200 ' Pause for 1/5 of a second.
-    ' Look, I'm live-coding!
-    ' Next line can be turned on just by removing the initial quote.
+    ' Next line can be turned on just by removing the initial tick.
-    ' out1 = 2.3 * in1
+    ' out1 = 2.3 * in1  ' Look, I'm live-coding!

 ### IF Statements